How is it similar?

 Role 2 Major Crime Scene Examiner

 For a complex and serious scene, one or more Major Crime Scene Examiners record, search, interpret the scene and collect items for examination.
 The scene is recorded using notes, sketches, photos, videorecording and scale drawings.
 They may also request other forensic experts to attend.

 Crime Scene Officer

-For less complex and serious scenes, a Crime Scene Officer who is attached to the local police region can process the scene, using photography, lifting fingerprints and collecting exhibits.
+For non complex and less serious scenes, a Crime Scene Officer who is attached to the local police region can process the scene, including photography, development and recording of fingerprints and collecting exhibits.

 If collected by non FSD staff, the exhibits are logged and stored at the police station and then delivered to FSD for examination.
 If collected by FSD staff, the items are logged at FSD then allocated to the relevant specialist areas for examination and analysis.
 Only a few (such as shoeprints) would be retained for examination by the Major Crime Scene Examiner

 The forensic scientist will ascertain the appropriate tests and perform these and provide the results to the police member who is the investigator for the case.
 Depending on the circumstances some scientists may also attend the initial crime scene.